Sacroiliac Joint Pain

 Does Stretching Help Sacroiliac Joint Pain?

-Stretching of tight muscles within the hip-pelvis complex can sometimes help ease SI Joint pain.
+Stretching tight muscles within the hip-pelvis complex can sometimes help ease SI Joint pain.
+However, it would be best to ask WHY your piriformis repeated tightens.
+If it is the only muscle working effectively, albeit excessively, then the long-term solution to your sacroiliac joint pain may not be to stretch your piriformis muscle continuously.
 In particular, the piriformis muscle regularly overworks, being tight or overactive.
-However, you must ask WHY your piriformis repeated tightens.
-If it is the only muscle working effectively, albeit excessively, then the long-term solution to your sacroiliac joint pain may not be to stretch your piriformis muscle continuously.

 Is Massage Good for Sacroiliac Joint Pain?

 Massage, dry needling and trigger point therapy of tight muscles within the hip-pelvis complex can sometimes help ease SI Joint pain.
-As mentioned earlier, hypertonicity needs to be addressed along with muscle strengthening, especially in chronic or persisting SI Joint pain cases.
+As mentioned earlier, hypertonicity and muscle strengthening need addressing, especially in chronic or persisting SI Joint pain cases.

 Can Weightloss Help Sacroiliac Joint Pain?

-It makes sense that losing weight will decrease the SI Joint forces and increase your ability to for your muscles to control your body weight through the SI Joint complex.
-Weight-loss is a positive long-term solution.
+It makes sense that losing weight will decrease the SI Joint forces and increase your ability for your muscles to control your body weight through the SI Joint complex.
+Weight loss is a positive long-term solution.

-The success of sacroiliac joint pain treatment via pelvic joint realignment and subsequent dynamic stabilisation via an in-depth abdominal and hip core stability control programs is excellent.
+The success of sacroiliac joint pain treatment via pelvic joint realignment and subsequent dynamic stabilisation via in-depth abdominal and hip core stability control programs is excellent.
+This program will result in an equal SI joint range of motion that requires effective muscular control to maintain.
 Often there is instantaneous relief and improvement in function after the successful symmetrical realignment of your SI Joints.
-This program will result in equal SI joint range of motion that then needs only requires effective muscular control to maintain.
-Relief on day one of your SI Joint treatment is a very favourable sign that your SI Joint position was causing your pain and dysfunction.

-The long-term success then depends upon the effectiveness of the specific strengthening regime prescribed by your physiotherapist to support and control your sacroiliac joints.
+The long-term success then depends upon the effectiveness of the specific strengthening regime prescribed by your SIJ physiotherapist to support and control your sacroiliac joints.
 Please seek their advice specific to your needs.

 - Piriformis Syndrome